ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/High_Heel_Animations/readme.txt

 As you may know Shin and Ada are looking into the possibility of using static poses to place the flat feet in various positions for high heels.
 Ada – who has contributed so much to this project - has already weighted the flat feet for that purpose.
 In my work with the flat feet, I only made UV changes.
 I did not make any changes in Ada’s weighting.

-Ada has created the five poses for the flat feet to be used with heels.
+Ada has created five poses for the flat feet to be used with heels.
 She has created poses for 1, 2, 3, 4 and 5 inch (US) or 25, 50, 75, 100 & 125 mm (Metric).
 (She also has a Pointe pose for any ballerinas out there.)

 Using Ada’s poses (found in the Pose Library in Blender), I exported each to ANIM files.
 I created one additional pose (the default flat foot position) and exported that as well.